Claudia has been writing recipes online for many years. She enjoys coming up with unique and tasty dishes, especially sweet treats.

 - 1/4 teaspoon Dried Oregano

 - Prepare the couscous.
 1 cup of dry couscous yields approximately 3 cups prepared.
 If you purchased a box of couscous, follow the directions on the label to prepare.
-If you buy couscous in bulk, bring 1 cup of water to a boil and remove from heat.
+If you buy couscous in bulk, bring 1 cup of water to a boil and then remove it from heat.
 Add 1 cup of dry couscous and cover.
-Let sit for 5 minutes, then remove lid and fluff with a fork.
+Let sit for 5 minutes, then remove the lid and fluff with a fork.
 Fluffing with a fork is an important step.
 The couscous tends to stick together if you don't.
 Cool couscous completely.

-- While the couscous cools, clean and chop the tomato, cucumber, parsley and green onion.
+- While the couscous cools, clean and chop the tomato, cucumber, parsley, and green onion.

-- For the dressing: In a measuring cup, whisk together the vinegar, olive oil, mustard and oregano until well blended.
+- For the dressing: In a measuring cup, whisk together the vinegar, olive oil, mustard, and oregano until well blended.

 - This recipe is perfect as is, but for added flavor and texture, consider adding chopped radishes or kalamata olives.

 - I use apple cider vinegar, but red wine vinegar can be used.
-I find the apple cider vinegar tones the dressing down a bit so it doesn't overpower the fresh vegetables.
+I find the apple cider vinegar tones the dressing down a bit, so it doesn't overpower the fresh vegetables.

-- I use about a half of a bunch of fresh parsley in my salad.
+- I use about half of a bunch of fresh parsley in my salad.
 It is usually more than 1/2 cup, but I love the taste.
-I do not suggest substituting dried parsley for the fresh parsley.
+I do not suggest substituting dried parsley for fresh parsley.